Vancouver Island is the perfect place to go camping.

 If you’re looking for a characterful yet relaxing campground near Ucluelet, Surf Junction is likely to be a perfect match.

-While not on the ocean (it’s a 2.5km hike away), this campground has plenty else to offer in terms of atmosphere, facilities (there’s a sauna!) and privacy.
+While not on the ocean (it’s a 2.5km hike away), this campground has plenty else to offer in terms of atmosphere, facilities and privacy.

 Divided into two main camping areas, Surf Junction is an expansive place with the newer forested ‘Back Lot’ offering even more seclusion.